Visit the Export Compliance Questions Upon Award for guidance when an award is received.

 • Shipping any physical item(s) including software and/or transmission of technical data to a foreign country?

 • Participation of a foreign person from Cuba, North Korea, Syria, Sudan or Iran?

 • Any documents or technical data marked "Export Controlled"?

 • Sponsor placing any restrictions on or reporting of, foreign national participation?

-In coordination with the Office for Sponsored Projects (OSP), the Export Compliance Officer in the Office of Research Integrity and Compliance (ORIC) and the Principal Investigator should conduct a thorough review of the research project and contract provisions to determine whether and, if so how, a particular research project is impacted by the regulations.
+In coordination with the Office for Sponsored Projects (OSP), the Export Compliance Group in the Office of Research Integrity and Compliance (ORIC) and the Principal Investigator should conduct a thorough review of the research project and contract provisions to determine whether and, if so how, a particular research project is impacted by the regulations.
 The University will assist PIs in assessing the application of such regulations, but primary compliance responsibility rests with the principal investigator of the research.

 Principal Investigators have the following responsibilities:

 • prior to commencing any research, to review and cooperate with OSP and ORIC to determine whether your research is impacted by the controls or requirements contained within export regulations; and